 Nine nesting boxes had house wren nests and 13 eggs were observed.
 One of the wren nests was the chickadee nest noted in the previous time period.
 The wrens usurped the nest from the chickadees and laid their eggs in the formed nest (it is not known if the chickadees had laid eggs or if chickadee nestlings had hatched in the nest, but if they had, they were destroyed by the wrens).
 No fledges from any of the house wren nests, though, have yet been observed.
 In past years, the house wrens nested and reproduced concurrent with the early blue bird nesting cycle (“late spring/early summer”).This year’s wren reproduction, though, is later in the season (corresponding more to the middle summer reproduction cycle of the tree swallows).
 Possibly this delay was due to both the Team’s interference with the wrens’ “dummy” display nests and also our moving a number of nesting boxes away from the park maintenance area (an hypothesized habitat refuge for the wrens).
 So far, the house wren reproduction efforts have not been successful.
 No fledges have been observed from the 13 eggs!

 For the first time in our study we have observed house sparrows (“English sparrows”) in one of our nesting boxes.
 These alien, invasive birds are very destructive (they invade established blue bird and tree swallow nests and destroy eggs and kill both nestlings and adults).
 The location of the park far from human habitations has insulated us from these birds, but here in the fourth year of our study they have finally shown up.
 Four eggs developed into four fledglings in one of the boxes near the Environmental Learning Center.
 It is possible that this house sparrow nest was built on a blue bird nest and possibly even on top of the dead bodies of some blue bird nestlings or adults.
-Since house wrens are not native species, we were well in our legal rights to dispose of their eggs and even their nestlings, but none of us had the heart to do so.
+Since house sparrows are not native species, we were well in our legal rights to dispose of their eggs and even their nestlings, but none of us had the heart to do so.
 We hope that the fledged house sparrows will fly off to a habitat more suited to their needs (there is a McDonald’s and a Burger King not all that far away in Natrona Heights).
 We will, though, keep an eye out for them here in the park!

 We still have two months left in our nesting box season.
 Our monitoring will run through Labor Day!
 It is likely, barring some calamity, that we will exceed last year’s record numbers of blue bird nests/eggs/fledges.
 We have also had a very satisfying reproductive year for our tree swallows!
 If we can keep the house wrens under control and prevent an invasion of house sparrows, the cavity nesting bird community of Harrison Hills Park looks to be robust and healthy!